- Blogtober Came Early | Day 1/30

-5. Check out these harmful body modifications and rituals that are still practised in some communities as initiation rites.
+5. Check out these harmful body modifications and rituals still practised in some communities as initiation rites.

-6. Some communities still practice virginity testing to shame and punish those found not to be ‘clean and pure’ and this is conducted by older women.
+6. Some communities still practice virginity testing to shame and punish those found not to be ‘clean and pure,’ and older women conduct this.

 7. Anyone still found committing child labour should be incarcerated, as simple as that.

-8. The culture of human sacrifice through mutilation and murder against people living with disabilities and vulnerable members of the society including children as a way of appeasing the gods or spirits to bring ‘wealth and luck’.
-Currently, people with albinism in some countries have suffered the most and live in fear of being sold to the black market for their body parts.
+8. The culture of human sacrifice through mutilation and murder against people living with disabilities and vulnerable members of the society, including children, to appease the gods or spirits to bring ‘wealth and luck.’
+People with albinism in some countries have suffered the most and live in fear of being sold to the black market for their body parts.

-9. Associating left-handedness with disability, disrespect or disgrace to the society.
+9. Associating left-handedness with a disability, disrespect, or disgrace to society.
 Can somebody confirm to me that right-handed people clean their bum bums using only the left hand?
 I need answers for this video.

 10. Lastly, we should stop worshipping politicians and treating them as demigods.
 This has cultivated a culture of impunity.
-They are walking around feeling untouchable and guess who is suffering and still languishing in poverty?
+Definitely culture and traditions to stop!
+They are walking around feeling untouchable, and guess who is suffering and still languishing in poverty?
 You guessed right, definitely not their families.